 - Increasing vertical dimension: when and by how much?

-- Minimally invasive techniques to restore the worn dentition
+- Learn about minimally invasive techniques to restore the worn dentition.

-Improve the understanding of mechanisms of tooth wear; stressing the importance of prevention at an early stage, like other common dental problems- caries, periodontal disease.
+- Improved understanding of the mechanisms of tooth wear; stressing the importance of prevention at an early stage.

-But when it is too late and intervention is required; the presentations aim to provide GDPs with predictable restorative solutions that will provide maximal longevity, maximal appearance with minimal intervention, when treating tooth wear.
+- When it’s too late and intervention is required, predictable restorative solutions that will provide maximal longevity, and maximal appearance with minimal intervention.